molecules/sarray_script/README.md

     sampB_for.fastq.gz
     sampB_rev.fastq.gz

-The following command would create a script to trim them in pairs.
-(Please know what you are doing and don't simply copy and paste this.
-Please.
-For example, "AGAT" is waaaaaay too short for an adapter sequence.):
+This command line will "trim" these FASTQ files (Your adapters may be different.
+Please verify instead of blindly copying and pasting this code):

-    sbatch_script --file-pattern='*R1*' --paired-file-pattern='*R2*' --job=trim_files --command='cutadapt -a AGAT -A AGAT --output=${FILE_PREFIX}_for.fastq.gz --paired-output=${FILE_PREFIX}_rev.fastq.gz'
+    sbatch_script --file-pattern='*R1*' --paired-file-pattern='*R2*' --job=trim_files --command='cutadapt -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -A AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTA --output=${FILE_PREFIX}_for.fastq.gz --paired-output=${FILE_PREFIX}_rev.fastq.gz'

 Or using backslashed newlines to make the command line seem more sane: